 In the life of a modern person, the time spent totally free from electronic devices is very limited.
 Not only do we rely on technology to communicate, but most of our daily activities are also done using computers and mobile phones.
 Although we all know that we should minimize usage, it is pretty difficult to do in reality.
-If you work at an office, sadly you most likely have to stay close to a computer screen all day, which surely puts a very heavy burden on your eyes.
+Read on for five tips that will help you beat eye discomfort caused by using a screen for prolonged periods.

 All modern device screens have brightness controls as a basic feature.
 In fact, brightness is closely related to eye fatigue.
 Generally speaking, the smaller the difference in brightness between the screen and the surrounding environment, the less eye fatigue will occur.
 So, reducing the brightness of the screen is the easiest way to achieve fatigue reduction when the screen is brighter than the surrounding environment.
 On the other hand, if the brightness of the screen is too low, displayed contents become difficult to read, which makes the user try harder, thus generating strain.

 In other words, we can choose to adjust the brightness of the screen and the overall brightness of the surrounding environment to ensure that we have the best conditions for our eyes.
 In an environment where we can adjust brightness at will (such as at home), we can consider tuning the brightness of the entire environment by changing the angle of curtains or the output of lighting fixtures.
-If you are away from home, for example when freelancing, you can choose to work on a laptop at a coffee shop, so you can adjust the brightness of the screen or use portable USB lamps to match the brightness of your work environment.
+If you are away from home, for example when freelancing, you can choose to work on a laptop at a coffee shop, so you can adjust the brightness of the screen to match the brightness of your work environment.

 As for factors related to environmental brightness, not just the screen counts.
 Everything we work on should have sufficient brightness, including printed documents.
 That means our immediate work environment should be consistently and sufficiently bright, with a recommended illumination of about 500 lux.
 That number is considered optimal for human eyes.
 Practically speaking, we can use a desk lamp or adjust the brightness of the entire environment, but once again, we have to pay attention to coordinating screen brightness and ambient brightness.
 In addition, a monitor occupies most of our field of vision, with the remaining area usually a narrow space in front of the screen.
 There may be a keyboard, mouse, books, and documents in this space, so whatever lighting we use must be able to evenly illuminate all of them.